Gimle/gimle4/readme.txt

 --------
 * Coding standard and build standards.
 * Enviroment setup.
 (Stuff like time-zone, character encoding and such).
-* MySQL handler.
-* Language and translation utilities.
-* Let you use php in css and javascript files, and file concatination for fewer http requests.
 * Advanced var dumper.
-* Character encoding helper.
-* Strings, array and other var manipulation tools.
 * Easy to extend and build anything on.